NikhilMahashabde/Inspirations/README.md

 request control - why do i need to typecast every time, can i not set or make it infer that this may or may not be inside? guard?

 routes and folder structures

+// main page - ouath login
+// new card for login

 ---------- Trip component ---------
 Display trips on main page with basic trip info - button to edit or delete trip